What is Sever’s Disease?

 Stand in a walking position with the leg to be stretched straight behind you and the other leg bent in front of you.
 Take support from a wall or chair.

 Lean your body forwards and down until you feel the stretching in the calf of the straight leg.
-Hold approx 30 secs. - relax.
-Stretch the other leg.
+Hold for 20-30 seconds.
+Repeat with the other leg.

-Lying on your back.
-Lift your leg towards your chest.
-Place your hands behind the knee.
+Lying on your back, lift your leg towards your chest.
+Place your hands behind your knee

 Accessible formats